Etsy DropShipping: The ultimate guide for DropShipping on Etsy

 So, now we’ve covered using Etsy as a source of products, let’s look at how you can use Etsy for DropShipping.

-Let’s put it very simply: you can’t use Etsy for DropShipping items you have sourced from elsewhere.
+Let’s put it very simply: you can’t use Etsy to DropShip items that you have sourced from elsewhere.

 Etsy’s terms and conditions state that you cannot sell items on Etsy that you haven’t made, designed, or sourced as vintage.
 Reselling is not allowed apart from in the vintage (which Etsy defines to mean that items are over 20 years old – and no, ‘vintage style’ isn’t going to cut it) and craft supplies categories – so, potentially you could DropShip craft supplies, but we suspect that the marketplace is flooded.
 And with cheap items available from China via almost all sales channels, there isn’t likely to be a huge amount of profits to be made DropShipping craft supplies on Etsy.